Skip to Content

 Remove the prosciutto bread from the oven and brush it with the remaining 1 teaspoon of melted butter.

-Let it cool before cutting and serving.
+Let the bread cool before cutting and serving.

-Slice of prosciutto bread.
+A slice of prosciutto bread.

 What is lard?

-Okay.
-You’re still here?
-So, lard is a semi-soft, white fat made by rendering the fatty tissue of a pig.
+Lard is a semi-soft, white fat made by rendering the fatty tissue of a pig.

 There are two main kinds of lard.
 There’s leaf lard, which is made from the soft, visceral fat around the pig’s kidneys and loin.
 Then there’s back fat lard, which is made from the (you guessed it) back fat.
 Even though lard comes from a pig, it doesn’t have a pork or smoky flavor.